 New Britain ROOTS promotes the diversity, education and empowerment of those who farm, produce, prepare and eat food in our community.
 We partner with local farmers, advocates for healthy food, and creators of New Britain’s many cultural cuisines, to make fresh, nutritious food accessible and affordable to all.
 ROOTS works with K-12 students, using a social justice and youth development approach.
 We support youth and adults in entrepreneurial and employment programs focused on sustainable urban agriculture, land stewardship and food systems.

-Matched a combined total of $20,000 in SNAP spending and Farmers’ Market Nutrition Program checks
+Matched a combined total of $20,000 in SNAP/EBT spending and Farmers’ Market Nutrition Program checks

 Partnered with five local farms to increase access to and make fresh, nutrition food affordable in our community